ITMGroup-Desarrollo/roatan-web/src/ports/en/coffee-factory.md

     alt: "imagen del post 1"
   - url: "/img/blogs/primer-blog/2.webp"
     alt: "imagen del post 2"
-tags: ["astro", "bloguear", "aprender en público"]
+tags: ["astro", "comer", "aprender en público"]
 ---

 The best way to fuel up is with a delicious cafecito!
 Hot or cold, you choose!
 Enjoy it for the day or have it before you go, we promise you'll come back&nbsp;for&nbsp;more.